id-contact/auth-test/README.md

-# Test authentication plugin for ID-Contact
+# Test authentication plugin for ID Contact

-This repository contains an authentication plugin intended for use in testing other parts of the ID-Contact ecosystem.
-This plugin provides an authentication flow that does not require actual authentication, but provides as authentication result pre-configured attributes.
+This repository contains an authentication plugin intended for use in testing other parts of the ID Contact ecosystem.
+This plugin provides an authentication flow that does not require actual authentication, but provides as authentication result preconfigured attributes.

 ## Getting started